valist-io/web3-game-assets-tut/docs/publishing-your-game/README.md

 New Valist releases can be published by clicking the **New Release** button on a project's profile page.

-From the release page we can fill in some basic info about the release such as the `Release Name` and any `Release Notes`.
+From the release page, we can fill in some basic info about the release such as the `Release Name` and any `Release Notes`.

 ![valist-release-info](img/valist-release-info.png)